 But I see too many companies who stop there.
 There are many companies where the Head of Product is only responsible for the digital portion of the product and the technology surrounding it.

-To be clear — I’m not saying this is the case in Via, and as far as I can tell from the outside it’s actually not the case.
+To be clear — I’m not saying this is the case in Via, and as far as I can tell from the outside, it’s actually not the case.
 I’m using the company only for the sake of the example, without any insider knowledge.

 While owning the technology portion of the product is undoubtedly necessary, it is not sufficient.

 When thinking about the above question top-down, you get a different answer.
-When I first entered the VP of Product role, I was told that my primary responsibility is to bring the company to product-market fit.
+When I first entered the VP of Product role, I was told that my primary responsibility was to bring the company to product-market fit.

 In order to get to product-market fit, great innovative technology is not enough.
 Even a great all-around digital product is not enough.